aylazai/Stock-Trend-Prediction/README.md

 ## How it Works

-The predictions are made using a various algorithmic trading strategies to predict stock returns.
+The predictions are made using various algorithmic trading strategies to predict stock returns.
 The raw data is displayed in a table and the predicted versus original values are visualized in a line graph.
 The web application is created using Streamlit, a Python library for building web applications.

 ## Data Preparation